Facts of the Case

 Issues Involved

-3. Whether the PCIT was justified in revising the assessment.
+Whether the Income Tax Appellate Tribunal was justified in granting relief to the assessee.

 Petitioner’s Arguments (Revenue)